 Disaster Reduction Goal

-The ILO promotes the reconstruction of societies affected by recurrent disasters through decent work, enhancing preparedness, mitigation of potential impacts in countries at high risk, and increasing resilience.
-In disaster scenarios, ILO – in partnership with other UN and multilateral agencies – contributes to enhance disaster recovery and risk reduction efforts focusing on employment creation, income generation, disaster risk reduction of vulnerable livelihoods and the promotion of sustainable local development.
+In disaster scenarios, the ILO – in partnership with other UN and multilateral agencies – contributes to disaster prevention, mitigation, preparedness and recovery focusing on employment creation, income generation, risk reduction of vulnerable livelihoods and the promotion of sustainable local development.

 Policies and Programmes in DRR

-The centrality of decent work for peace, security and disaster resilience is recognized unequivocally by the international community.
-With its influence on contemporary economy and politics, the ILO is called to build on the principles enshrined in the 2008 Declaration on Social Justice for a Fair Globalization, the 2009 Global Jobs Pact and the United Nations Policy for Post-Conflict Employment Creation, Income Generation and Reintegration (UN Employment Policy), also released in 2009.
-The 2009 UN Employment Policy (whose development the ILO has spearheaded jointly with UNDP), calls for multifaceted and interlinked interventions based on three programming “tracks” addressing specific objectives and challenges of the conflict and disaster management cycle.
+The centrality and continued relevance of the creation of decent employment and income-generation opportunities in the recovery from crisis, the transition to peace and in building resilience are recognized unequivocally by the international community.
+In this light, the ILO has a distinct role to play in crisis response, building on the principles enshrined in the 2008 Declaration on Social Justice for a Fair Globalization, the 2009 Global Jobs Pact, and the United Nations Policy for Post-Conflict Employment Creation, Income Generation and Reintegration (UN Post-conflict employment policy), also released in 2009.
+The UN Post-conflict employment policy (whose development the ILO has spearheaded jointly with UNDP), calls for multifaceted and interlinked interventions based on three programming “tracks” addressing specific objectives and challenges of the conflict and disaster management cycle.
 In so doing, the transition from the emergency response to decent work creation is made possible.
-The UN Employment Policy highlights the importance of national and local resilience in its aim to scale up and maximize the impact, coherence and efficiency of employment support.
-It highlights the challenges that root causes of conflict present and offers recommendations for addressing such challenges through job creation that links short-term and more sustainable long-term employment and reintegration programs.
-An operational guidance note complements the policy and helps practitioners to articulate a coherent and integrated strategy, guide decision-making, and identify roles and responsibilities.
+The UN Post-conflict employment policy highlights the importance of national and local resilience in its aim to maximize the impact, coherence and efficiency of employment support.
+It highlights the challenges that root causes of conflict present and offers recommendations for addressing such challenges through job creation that links short term and more sustainable long term employment and reintegration programs.
+An operational guidance note complements the policy and helps practitioners to articulate a coherent and integrated strategy, guide decision making, and identify roles and responsibilities.

 Membership in Key Networks